Apply to the M.A. Linguistics Program

 For admission to the M.A.
 Linguistics program, the followings are required:

 Bachelors degree and Official transcripts

 A bachelors degree is required.
 Students must present evidence that such a degree will be awarded by the time they begin graduate work.
+You will need to upload copies of your transcripts onto the SLATE application system in addition to mailing.
 Two official copies of all previous transcripts for all colleges and universities attended, including junior and senior college and graduate transcripts (if applicable).
 If transcripts are in a language other than English, certified English translations are required in addition to the original documents.
 Transcriptions should be mailed to: